Hendrix-CS/csci151/projects/arrays.md

 * use named constant values, enums, or computed values rather than magic numbers,
 * exhibit some creativity and have some interesting features, and
 * include an evaluation document that adequately describes the project.

+In addition to the above specifications, you must schedule a **one-on-one meeting** with me to discuss your app.
+In this meeting, I will be asking you to *explain your coding decisions* and *make a modification to your code base*.
+If your explanation or code modification is not completed satisfactorily, this project will remain Level 1.
+This meeting requirement can be reattempted two more times before the grade of Level 1 is permanent.